neopragma/bootstrap-manjaro-dev-base/README.md

 Follow the prompts in the usual way.
 Create an administative user with name 'Developer', username 'dev', and password 'developer'.
 Select "Use the same password for the administrator account".

 **WARNING:** When the install gets to the stage of "Unsquash filesystem", expect it to slow down considerably.
 You might imagine it's hung when it hits about 24% to 26%.
-(That is what happened with the [Redcore](failures/redcore-fail.md) installation.)
-In this case, it's only slow. _Painfully_ slow.

 Eventually, the installer will proclaim "All done" and invite you to reboot.
 Select the "Restart now" checkbox and press the "Done" button.